BEST Caribbean Cruise Deals (2021 + 2022): Cheap & Discount Cruises to the Caribbean - Cruise Critic - Tripadvisor

-Popular Caribbean - All cruises often sail to Cozumel, Fort Lauderdale (Port Everglades) and Perfect Day at CocoCay during their cruise itinerary.
+Popular Caribbean - All cruises often sail to St. Kitts (Port Zante), St. Thomas, Fort Lauderdale (Port Everglades), Antigua and Princess Cays during their cruise itinerary.
 Caribbean - All cruises could leave from Fort Lauderdale, Florida and the East Coast.
-Most commonly, Caribbean - All cruises sail for 3-5 Days days.
+Most commonly, Caribbean - All cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.